vuralevren/altogic-auth-react-native/README.md

 ```

 ## Integrating with Altogic
-Our backend and frontend is now ready and running on the server. ✨
+Our backend and frontend are now ready and running on the server. ✨

 Now, we can install the Altogic client library to our React app to connect our frontend with the backend.